Sankarshan03/Intraday_Nifty50_MR_D_SD/README.md

 - Results are based on gross returns (no transaction costs or slippage)
 - The ensemble portfolio shows significant improvement in risk-adjusted returns

-*Note: Past performance does not guarantee future results.
-Always conduct your own research before implementing any trading strategy.*